microsoft/pi-azure-recipes/01_iot/readme.md

 ### Monitoring locally
 This will let you see the raw messages being sent by the Raspberry Pi.

-1. In the VS Code, open the command palette with the `F1` key
+1. In VS Code, open the command palette with the `F1` key

 1. Search for and select "Azure IoT Hub: Start monitoring built-in event endpoint"